dylan-lang/dylan-tool/README.md

 (**Note:** There are currently no options so each package name simply maps to an empty dictionary: `{}`.)

 The "active" attribute describes the set of packages under active development in this workspace.
-These packages will be cloned into the workspace directory rather than being searched for in the installed packages directory.
+These packages are cloned into the workspace directory rather than in `${DYLAN}/pkg`.
 (Git via SSH is currently assumed as the source control tool, and all repositories are currently on GitHub so you will need a GitHub account.)

 After initial checkout you may create a new branch or perform whatever git operations are necessary.
 If you decide to add a new dependency, just add it to the "deps" in `pkg.json` and run `dylan-tool update` again.

-Each key under "active" specifies a package that will be under active development.
-If you're working on existing packages then these should match the name of an existing package in the [Catalog](git@github.com:cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, `dylan-tool` will do the initial checkout for you.
+Each key under "active" specifies a package under active development.
+If you're working on existing packages then these should match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, `dylan-tool` will do the initial checkout for you.
 If you're creating a new package then you'll need to create the subdirectory yourself, create a `pkg.json` file inside it, and then run `dylan-tool update` and it will fetch the package's dependencies for you.

 ## The Registry